maximdanilchenko/aiochclient/README.md

 `aiochclient` uses the
 [aiohttp.TCPConnector](https://docs.aiohttp.org/en/stable/client_advanced.html#limiting-connection-pool-size)
 to determine pool size.
-By default the pool limit is 100 open connections.
+By default, the pool limit is 100 open connections.

 ## Notes on Speed

-It's highly recommended to use `uvloop` and install `aiochclient` with `aiochclient[speedups]` for the sake of speed.
+It's highly recommended using `uvloop` and installing `aiochclient` with speedups for the sake of speed.
 Some recent benchmarks on our machines without parallelization:
 - 180k-220k rows/sec on SELECT
 - 50k-80k rows/sec on INSERT